GamerA1-99/HackDVB-GUI/README.md

 * **OS: Windows 10 or 11 (Just 64-Bit support) (Linux support coming in the future)**

 * **Python 3.x (64-Bit, "standalone installer", and not "install manager") [Download here](https://www.python.org/downloads/) (Remember when installing, press on customize tab and also tick of all the checkmarks like on the first screen: "Use admin privilges when installing py.exe" and "Add python.exe to PATH".
-Also tick on all optional options for best support and minimizing error or missing python dependencies in the customize installation.)**
+Also tick on all optional options for best support and minimizing error or missing python dependencies in the customize installation tab/section.)**

 * **DekTec Drivers: Must be installed and check that the card appears correctly in Device Management** [Download here](https://www.dektec.com/downloads/SDK/)